IPL-UV/karma/README.md

 ## File Descriptions

 ### **Main Scripts**
 - **`DemoKARMA.m`**: Demonstrates the training of SVM-ARMA methods using a given set of input parameters.
+The demo shows how to initialize the problem, configure the model, and visualize the training results.
+It provides step-by-step guidance on how to replicate the results presented in the paper.
+  **Features of the Demo:**
+  - **Problem Setup**: Selection of the method and loss function for training.
+Supported methods include `svr`, `2k`, `svr+2k`, `4k`, and `svr+4k`.
+Loss functions include L2 norm (`l2`), epsilon-insensitive loss (`eps`), and epsilon-Huber loss (`ehuber`).
+  - **Data Handling**: Loads datasets, generates input-output pairs, and builds kernel matrices using `BuildData.m` and `BuildKernels.m`.
+  - **Training**: Trains the model using `TrainKernel.m` with different loss functions, producing comparative results.
+  - **Visualization**: Generates scatter plots and boxplots to visualize the prediction performance and residuals for each loss method.

 ### **Functions**
 - **`BuildData.m`**: Prepares the training and testing datasets from a given signal using specified parameters such as order (P) and delay.
+The function splits the signal into input-output pairs for SVM training.
 - **`BuildKernels.m`**: Builds the kernel matrices for training using various kernel methods.
 Supported methods include 'svr', '2k', '4k', 'svr+2k', and 'svr+4k'.
+The function constructs kernel representations for multiple input data sources.
 - **`TrainKernel.m`**: Trains the kernel ARMA model using the specified kernel matrices.
-It outputs the predictions for the test data and provides key performance metrics, such as nMSE.
+It outputs the predictions for the test data and provides key performance metrics, such as nMSE, model characteristics, and training error.
-- **`ComputeResults.m`**: Computes performance metrics from the predicted and actual signals, including nMSE and other accuracy measurements.
+- **`ComputeResults.m`**: Computes performance metrics from the predicted and actual signals, including nMSE, model bias, and other accuracy measurements.
+The results are displayed for analysis and can be used to validate the model's effectiveness.
 - **`kernelmatrix.m`**: Constructs a kernel matrix for a given method (currently, only RBF kernels are supported).
+This function is used in the `BuildKernels.m` script to compute the kernel representations required for training.

 ## License and Copyright
 Copyright (c) 2006